javitocor/Restaurant-Page-JS/README.md

 [Live Demo Link]() :point_left:

 ## Getting Started
-- Follow the lice demo link and enjoy the site.
+- Follow the live demo link and enjoy the site.

 ### Usage
 - To get a local copy up and running follow these simple example steps.